 In the future, dedicated funding from the sporting goods sales tax will allow for continued maintenance and improvements of state parks as well as increased staffing, more visitor programs and new state parks.

 This investment in state parks will help create a revitalized and modernized state park system ready to meet the needs of our rapidly growing state, while providing a wide range of parks and experiences to serve an increasingly diverse and urban population.

-Completing critical repairs.
+Completing critical structural repairs.

 Redeveloping new beachside facilities.